 “FAC 120 served as a cultural immersion where faculty learned to view their own world as ‘other’ as the first step in reaching out to veteran students,” says Patricia Cannistraci, assistant dean in the School of Nursing.
 While the bachelor’s degree in nursing program has several faculty members who are veterans [see sidebar on page 18], other programs with enrolled veterans do not.
 A survey of participants who completed FAC 120 shows they were more familiar with the experiences of military and veteran students after taking the course.
 While gains in knowledge and understanding were reflected collegewide, the largest gains were reported by faculty affiliated with the technology programs, who typically have backgrounds in industries rather than the military.
 “Nearly every faculty member who completed FAC 120 reported having a better understanding of the circumstances of students with military experience as a result of taking the course,” says Barbara Storandt, principal consultant at ALTA Solutions Group LLC, who serves as the external evaluator of Excelsior’s work related to the grant.

-In one of the first grant-funded initiatives, Susan Piper participated in a digital storytelling project and recorded her personal account of recognizing her husband’s PTSD [see sidebar on page 20].
+In one of the first grant-funded initiatives, Susan Piper participated in a digital storytelling project and recorded her personal account of recognizing her husband’s PTSD [see sidebar below].
 The video was incorporated into NUR 448 Community Health Nursing and into a presentation for a faculty workshop on recognizing the signs of PTSD.
 The workshop also provided faculty members with strategies for working with veteran students, such as establishing a personal connection and promoting goal setting with short- and long-term planning.
 Piper also discussed strategies for working with military and veteran students when she visited the College in February and gave examples from her teaching experience at Hopkinsville Community College in Kentucky.